 You can use a wildcard in your robots.txt file that excludes all URLs with a particular feature, for example URLs that include the word ‘Price’.
 You could do this for each type of criteria you want to exclude.
 When picking the main page which you want to keep indexed, you should check your Google Analytics account to see which version of the page brings most traffic to your site and also do a site search on Google to see which version is most indexed already.

-Within the Configuration section of Google Webmaster Tools you can find Parameter Handling.
+Within the Legacy Tools and Reports section of Google Search Console you can find URL Parameter.
 This is a way to exclude URLs with certain parameters.
 Like the robots.txt file solution above, you need to be very careful doing this as you can easily block pages which you didn’t intend to.

 Canonical tags allow you to put a tag on all the pages which are duplicates of your original and state which version you want to be treated as the original and indexed.
 This isn’t a definite way of excluding the other pages though, as Google will take into account other signals in addition to this.
 You might want to try using multiple methods of dealing with canonical issues so that they can all work together to reduce the likelihood of canonical issues negatively affecting your site.